LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 ```

 ## Conclusion
 The EMA Java API is implemented on top of SLF4J API as a facade for logging utility.
-The API allows developers integrate EMA Java application with their prefer Logging framework by replacing the Logging library (both manual and via Maven ways) and configurations files without touching the application source code.
+The latest version of API allows developers integrate EMA Java application with their prefer Logging framework by changing the repository and log configuration files without touching the application source code.

 ## References
 For further details, please check out the following resources: